DBOS-project/apiary/ProgrammingGuide.md

 ### Running Apiary: Workers and Clients

-To run Apiary, you need to set up a worker that can communicate with the database and run functions.
-To do this, create an Apiary-database connection (e.g., `PostgresConnection`), use it to create tables, and register your functions with it.
+To run Apiary, you need to start up a worker that can communicate with the database and run functions.
+To do this, create a database connection (e.g., `PostgresConnection`), use it to create tables, and register your functions with it.
 Then, start a worker using that connection.
-For example, here is the code to create a connection and start a worker from the tutorial:
+For example, here is the code to initialize a Postgres connection, create the tables and functions used in the [tutorial](https://github.com/DBOS-project/apiary/tree/main/postgres-demo), and start a worker:

 ```java
 PostgresConnection conn = new PostgresConnection("localhost", ApiaryConfig.postgresPort);